-Figure 24 Eye height compared for a small and a large vessel
+Figure 23 Eye height compared for a small and a large vessel

-The curvature of the buoy has influence of the retroreflectivity as illustrated at figure 25.
+The curvature of the buoy has influence on the retroreflectivity as illustrated at figure 24.
 A searchlight illuminates two buoy body structures and lengths of the dotted lines present the retroreflected intensity.
-At the left illustration, the curvature of the buoy cause a lower retroreflectivity than the flat structure of the buoy illustrated at right.
+In the left illustration, the curvature of the buoy cause a lower retroreflectivity than the flat structure of the buoy illustrated to the right.
 The reason is that the entrance angel of the light is increased and a large entrance angel cause less retroreflectivity.
 In fact, a curved retroreflective band can have a very small ‘active’ area and consequently a very limited retroreflectivity.
 The reflectivity of a spar buoy, with a limited diameter, can be increased with a broader retroreflective band (vertical) causing a larger ‘active’ area in the observers direction.

-For floating aids, it is preferable to choose retroreflective material with large entrance angle (β)
+For floating aids, it is preferable to choose retroreflective material with large entrance angle (β).